Beyond the What - Getting to Why

 Knowing "What" is important.
-It is a 'necessary but not sufficient' condition to take a page from our mathematician friends.
-It is finding out the "Why" that is reason for our investigations.
-And yet so many investigations stop short and simply present the "What".
+It is a 'necessary but not sufficient condition' to take a page from our mathematician friends.
+We are brought in to investigate to find the "Why".
+Yet so many investigative reports we read stop short and simply present the "What".

 Let me explain.